UPDATED with the most recent malware-detection test results. This review was originally published Oct. 10, 2019.

 Finally, Google Play Protect also gained the ability to flag apps on a user's device that had been removed from the Play Store due to violations of Google Play policies.
 Particularly egregious apps are disabled entirely.
 This feature won't remove the app from your device, but will recommend that you remove the app yourself.

-Of the other Android antivirus apps that I reviewed, five submitted to AV-TEST evaluations in January and March 2019.
+Of the other Android antivirus apps that I reviewed in 2019, five submitted to AV-TEST evaluations in March, May and July 2019.

 Google Play Protect has never fared well in these evaluations.
-Since AV-TEST began evaluating it in September 2017, the best result it had was in November 2018 with a 66.9/79.6.
-The rest of the results have fluctuated from the mid-40s to the low 70s, with an average just above 63%.
+Since AV-TEST began evaluating the app in September 2017, its detection-rate percentages have fluctuated from the mid-40s to the high 70s.

 Security features and tools